 - Low management fees (compared to the big banks)

 - TFSA, RRSP, RESP, RRIF, and non-registered investment accounts

-- Socially responsible portfolios, and more
+- Socially responsible portfolios and more

-On the other hand, if you’d rather be hands-on and prefer to assemble your portfolio yourself using stocks and ETFs, Wealthsimple Trade offers a solution.
+On the other hand, if you’d rather be hands-on and prefer to assemble your portfolio using stocks and ETFs, Wealthsimple Trade offers a solution.

-Note that as a self-directed investor, you will not benefit from free professional advice.
+It should be noted that as a self-directed investor, you will not benefit from free professional advice.
 Also, you will need to ensure you are not over-trading and can keep your nerves steady when the financial markets suffer a setback.